ncmiller/lets_make_a_synth/part1_make_a_sound/README.md

 Okay, now for the fun part.

-* We're going to generate a sine wave with peak values between -1 and 1
+* We're going to generate a sine wave with values between -1 and 1
 * That data will get sent to the sound card
 * The sound card will convert the digital data to analog signals
 * The analog signals will be routed to the PC speakers
-* The speakers will move in and out at a rate of 440 times per second in response to the analog signal, causing changes in air presssure, or "sound waves".
+* The speakers will physically move in and out at a rate of 440 times per second in response to the analog signal, causing changes in air presssure, or "sound waves".

 Our human ears are sensitive to these kinds of changes of air pressure, and will